VioletViolaVi/Milestone-Project-4/README.md

     - Underneath the “__*KEEP SHOPPING*__” button, look for the presence of the drink images and make sure their width and height do not make the images difficult to recognise.
     - Test the “__*no-image.PNG*__” is seen in place of the drink images, when no drink images are available by negating (adding a “__*not*__”) the condition of the “__*if/endif*__” Django templates wrapped around the code for these images.
 Upon doing so, ensure the crossed out camera image is seen clearly, instead of the drink images then remove this negation from the Django templates.
     - Note the description of the drinks have floated to the right-hand side of the drink images and make sure the images and the descriptions do not overlap so the text can be easily seen and read by users.
+    - Using chrome development tools, check the images and descriptions follow the grid system taken from Bootstrap.
+So when the website is being rendered on a 320x571 screen sized device, they are displayed with one drink item occupying one row at a time.
+When on 576x571 and 768x571 screen sized devices, two drink items are displayed per row and when on 992x571 and 1200x571 screen sizes, there’s room for three drink items to be displayed per row.
 - Edit Button, Edit Form & Bin Icon:
     - Hover over the “__*EDIT*__” buttons and the “__*EDIT*__” form field inputs and make sure an outline around each of them appears in the colour “__*#17a2b8*__”.
 Also hover over the bin icons and make sure the color also changes to “__*#17a2b8*__”.
     - Check each “__*EDIT*__” form was filled in with the same number that was used on the home page then change the values to different numbers.